 As the first step, I recommended to start over.
 Untangle that mess would be much more work than to start again.
 There was no documentation and no support from the previous team.
 And a client wanted to split that system into two pieces anyway.

 The result?
 It’s better, cleaner, more secure.
 But!
-We have also deprecated code in our new code base.
+We also have deprecated code in our new codebase.
 Piece by piece it’s a bigger and bigger mess.

 How is it possible?
-Well, several times we got new priorities changing the product from the core.
+Well, several times, we got new priorities changing the product from the core.
 We were discussing everything in detail.
 We had regular meetings on site.
-We were going to places to see it used by end users (the community it’s built for) and see them in person.
+We were going to places to see it used by end-users (the community it’s built for) and see them in person.
 We are, kind of, part of that community as well!

 In Czech, we have a saying I would translate as “when you do nothing, you spoil nothing”.

 Today, it looks similar.
-Even when we are not afraid to say no to request which doesn’t make any sense.
-I can see what I did with the best intention in mind today doesn’t look so well.
+Even when we are not afraid to say no to request, which doesn’t make any sense, I can see what I did with the best intention in mind today doesn’t look so well.

 Because of this experience, I realized we shouldn’t immediately blame old computer programmers.
 As I did when I got the project.
 The problem could be somewhere else.
 And even when programmers are behind it, they don’t have to do it on purpose.
-Their bad output could be because of some limitation.
+Their bad output could be because of some limitations.
 Language, framework, library, operating system, anything.
-Even knowledge limit or lack of experience, which is very common for junior programmers.
+Even knowledge limits or lack of experience, which is very common for junior programmers.

 Don’t feel bad to find a bug in the code of your boss.
 He or she should know everybody is evolving and take it peacefully.
 Ideally, next year we all would write a much better version of our code than today.
-Don’t be afraid to read your own code after some time and explore which bugs or not good architecture you can find.
+Don’t be afraid to read your code after some time and explore which bugs or not good architecture you can find.
 Or how you could write it better.
-Ask yourself why haven’t you saw it then as well?
+Ask yourself, why haven’t you saw it then as well?

 Don’t be afraid of it and refactor.

 The specification cannot be done at the table with managers only.
-The specification is created on the way with the code, language, operating system and the team.
-Each has its limits and therefore each has its part on the creation of specification.
+The specification is created on the way with the code, language, operating system, and the team.
+Each has its limits, and therefore each has its part on the creation of specification.